zmaril/bumi/README.md

 This has *only* been tested with the Linux kernel.
 Don't think of it as being untested though.
 Rather, consider yourself a software explorer.
-You'll be discovering uncharted land.
+You'll be discovering uncharted land, chatting with the natives, and abusing computers all at the same time.

 ## License